whage/thesis/thesis.md

     - note: "nullable" in dynamic languages where ther is NULL, "option" or "maybe" in static languages
     - Null pointer exceptions vs. "Maybe" types
         - https://guide.elm-lang.org/error_handling/maybe.html

+**TODO: talk about when and how type variables can be used in elm: https://guide.elm-lang.org/types/reading_types.html#type-variables**

 ### Applications
 In most imperative languages conditional expressions (if-else statements) can define any number of branches